vanBassum/ESP_InfluxDb/README.md

   .Post(client);
 ```

-Certainly, you can emphasize the TLS considerations in the README.
-Here's an updated section for that:

 ## TLS Considerations

 For the time being, TLS is not enabled in this library.
 Altought adding TLS is expected to be a straightforward process, it hasn't been implemented yet.
 Attempts to use the X509 bundle for TLS verification encountered memory constraints.